slutske22/firestations-db/README.md

 ## Develop

 If you are interested in developing this application further, you can fork or clone it.
 Running `npm run setup` in the root folder will install all dependencies for both the client and server applications, and `npm start` will build the front end, and run the backend server.
 You can also `cd` into the `client` or `server` folders and with with each application individually.

+### To do:

+- Add better error handling for geocoding failures
+- Add mini loading spinner in bottom left corner of map for map pan and zoom related API call wait periods
+- Place all create, update, and delete functionality behind a login screen